blockoptions/blockoptions/whitepaper/whitepaper.md

 **2.2.6 Traders**

-Traders send ETH or BOPT directly to asset’s smart contract to trade, and get rewarded by smart contract automatically.
+Traders send ETH or BOP directly to asset’s smart contract to trade, and get rewarded by smart contract automatically.